How to Block Ransomware and Malware in Windows and Office

 4) Work with an IT provider to discuss long-term upgrade plans.
 If you have a trusted IT partner on your side, talk to them about Windows 11 and Microsoft Office first.
 They’ve probably helped clients in different industries upgrade—and they can probably give you a rundown of the pros and cons of doing so.
 With that knowledge, you can formulate a smart upgrade plan that takes into consideration the age of your computers, your budget for licensing costs, and your reliance on any legacy applications that are a must for day-to-day work but might not yet be compatible with new operating systems.

 5) Beware of phishing emails that take advantage of upgrades or security concerns.
-Big cybersecurity news can be confusing, especially for small to medium-sized businesses who just want their computers to keep working.
+Big cybersecurity news can be confusing, especially for small to medium-sized businesses that just want their computers to keep working.
 Hackers often capitalize on such current events, sending out fake emails or text messages that claim to come from Microsoft, other software providers, and even IT departments.
 These communications may include links to free upgrades or requests to confirm login credentials, but typically they’ll redirect users to malicious sites or deploy malware or ransomware on your computer.
 Microsoft’s licensing verification process never occurs via email or text message—and, with the help of a trusted IT provider, you can rest assured that any upgrades will be deployed safely and securely.

 Over the last 25 years, CMIT Solutions has helped thousands of clients across North America move from one version of Windows using a cautious, budget-conscious approach to upgrades.
 If you need help understanding new software settings or confirming whether cybersecurity protections are in place on your computers, contact us today.
 We offer comprehensive IT support that solves short-term problems and sets you up for long-term success.